cagarweyne/es2015/Iterators & Generators.md

 ```

 We simply refactored the previous Generator function declaration and turned it into a function expression.
 Because the function is anonymous, the asterisk needs to go the `functio` keyword and openning parenthesis.
+It's also worth noting that you cannot create Generator function using the fat arrow syntax.

 ##Generator Object Methods